o-lukas/homebridge-smartthings-tv/README.md

 After starting you have to add the TV manually to HomeKit because they are published as external accessory to get over the limit of only one TV per bridge.

+If your TV is lost after an update/restart/etc. you might need to reset the connection.
+To do so reset the externally published accessories in Homebridge using: Unpair Bridges / Cameras / TVs / External Accessories in the Homebridge settings.

 ## TV does not turn on

 The command to turn the TV on using the SmartThings API does not work for some TVs.
 To solve this problem you can use the built-in wake-on-lan functionality.
 To activate this functionality add a device mapping containing the device id and the mac address of your TV.